cosmos/cosmos-sdk/docs/sdk/clients.md

   --voter=<account_cosmos>
 ```

-You can also get all the previous votes submitted to the proposal by other accounts with:
+You can also get all the previous votes submitted to the proposal with:

 ```bash
 gaiacli query votes --proposal-id=<proposal_id>